About the Huskie Closet

 • Faculty and staff can donate funds and clothing and volunteer at the closet.

-• Nonprofit and NGO studies classes can apply their classroom learning to the real world by volunteering at the closet, developing and evaluating associated programs, and assessing data to aid in closet operations.
+• Nonprofit and NGO studies classes apply their classroom learning to the real world by volunteering at the closet, developing and evaluating associated programs, and assessing data to aid in closet operations.

 Our Interns